tmplab/LJay/README.md

 - Interactive (mouse style) any shape correction (set 1 curve 0).
 The shape point list must be defined in a "screen".
 See configuration file example : setamiral.conf
 - rPolyline draw function (r stand for relative) with built in end modifications like rotation, resize, position (and projection but not yet).
 Points must be centered around 0,0. * Easy way to build your vizualisation : generate each part around 0,0 and use rPolyline to display it.
 Repeat for all your parts. *
 - Support openpose json ! display human skeleton animation see setamiral or set 0 Curve 9.
 Openpose data must be computed around 0,0 ()
-- Multiple openpose animations on different lasers.
+- Multiple openpose animations on different lasers, see setamiral.py
 - Can control Resolume Arena video software through OSC, like : bhorosc.sendresol("/layer1/clip1/connect",1)
 - Integrated sawtooth, sine and square generator.
 See set0
 - A multi laser example : display solar planet positions at anytime, see Astro() (set 0 Curve 7).
 As Astro is not necessary and needs a big download, to use it you need to uncomment astro init lines in set0 and follow install instructions.
+- Web ui !! (start server.py from webui directory).
+This "server" is basically a OSC/websocket bridge.
+Websocket side talks to webui index.html page.
+OSC side talks to LJay.
+OSC specs are not fully supported.
+- Status OSC thread sends every 10th seconds : every etherdream DAC state, all "big" point list points

 #
 # External devices